Apptainer tutorial

 $ ln -s ../exec/wrapper_bio-container.sh bcftools

-- Add the installation directory to your
+- Add the directory to your

 $ export PATH=$PATH:$PWD